 Total Rating: 9 Night Girls out of 10

-Synopsis: The issue starts with a high speed gang shoot out between two cars.
+Synopsis: The issue starts with a high-speed gang shoot out between two cars.
 Moon Knight is on the scene.
 During this entire action scene, Moon Knight is narrating how much he loved the fun stuff.
-The fun stuff being kicking the crap out of the bad guys.
+The fun stuff is kicking the crap out of the bad guys.
 Moon Knight’s monologue goes on about how the Avengers are for alien invasions, Fantastic Four are for giant monsters, the X-Men are for Magneto trying to wipe out the human race.
 Moon Knight is for the dirty stuff.
-All the day to day criminals.
+All day to day criminals.

 Then we see Moon Knight with long hair, long beard and in a wheelchair in a dark barren room with bottles of booze all over the floor.
 Moon Knight begs Khonshu for another chance to be a hero.

-The Good: This issue was absolutely incredible.
+The Good: Moon Knight #1 was absolutely incredible.
 The Revolution was not disappointed at all!
-This issue not only met our highest expectations, but then blew past them to another level.
+This issue not only met our highest expectations but then blew past them to another level.

 First, Huston’s writing was just fantastic.
 Huston perfectly captured the original and proper mood of Moon Knight.
 I love how this entire issue had absolutely no dialogue.
 The only words were Moon Knight’s monologue that ran through the entire issue.
 That was such an effective tool in letting us into the warped psyche of Moon Knight.
 It also created a nice eerie dream-like feel to the comic.

-The monologue in the beginning was well done in demonstrating the differences between Moon Knight and the super-heroes in the Marvel Universe.
-That is always necessary in a first issue of a title for new readers.
+The monologue, in the beginning, was well done in demonstrating the differences between Moon Knight and the super-heroes in the Marvel Universe.
+That is always necessary for the first issue of a title for new readers.
 It also gave Moon Knight a “Batman” feel to his place in the Marvel Universe.

 This is the original Moon Knight from the Moenich/ Sienkiewicz era!
 But, to his credit, Huston does an excellent job re-creating the same feel without Moon Knight #1 feeling like a re-tread or a copycat.